bazo-blockchain/bazo-wallet/README.md

 # coinblesk-frontend

-> The frontend for Coinblesk
+> The web frontend for Coinblesk

 The front-end cannot be run without the [`coinblesk-server`](https://github.com/coinblesk/coinblesk-server).
 First, start the server, then the frontend.